Khan Medical Practice

 Sorry, we're closed

-Let’s Walk Armed Forces Veteran Friendly Accredited GP Practice #AskAboutAsthma 2024 helping children and young people to live their best lives Walsall Holiday Activity and Food (HAF) Programme Cancer Awareness drop in session at The Hive Cases of whooping cough are continuing to rise.
+Mental Health and Wellbeing Activity Calendar for 2025-2026 Think which service is right for you Breast Screening Veteran Accredited GP Surgery support the Armed Forces Community Stoptober – Stop Smoking Walsall NHS Talking Therapies for Anxiety and Depression Dads Supporting Dads Flu and Covid Vaccines Walsall’s SEND Local Offer Walsall’s Summer Adventure Passport is here! 🌟🌞 Walsall Holiday Activities & Food Programme Yellow Heat-Health Alert IRIS DOMESTIC ABUSE AWARE PRACTICE Walsall Holiday Activity and Food (HAF) Programme LET’S TALK ABOUT CERVICAL CANCER » Drop-in Session ICB public statement in response to launch of NICE TA on Tirzepatide Let’s Walk Armed Forces Veteran Friendly Accredited GP Practice Cancer Awareness drop in session at The Hive Cases of whooping cough are continuing to rise.
 If you are pregnant… Over 40?
 You need to know your blood pressure Are you looking after an elderly parent or relative?
-NHS launches catch up campaign for missed MMR vaccines Early Help resources to support children and families who are struggling Whats on at your local Family Hub January – March 2024 0 – 5 years Let’s Get Walsall Gamefit GET WINTER STRONG » Get your FLU and COVID-19 vaccination What’s on at our Walsall Family Hubs Black Country Women’s Aid Infant Feeding Support Service Pop-up vaccination clinics Measles cases are rising in England Pharmacy Opening times Know where to go to get the right care Do I look like I care?
+NHS launches catch up campaign for missed MMR vaccines Early Help resources to support children and families who are struggling Whats on at your local Family Hub January – March 2024 0 – 5 years Let’s Get Walsall Gamefit What’s on at our Walsall Family Hubs Black Country Women’s Aid Infant Feeding Support Service Pop-up vaccination clinics Measles cases are rising in England Know where to go to get the right care Do I look like I care?
 Abdominal Aortic Aneurysm Screening Do you suffer with any of these symptoms since having COVID-19?
 Thinking about opioid treatment for pain The bowel cancer screening kit can save your life First Contact Physiotherapy NEW Walsall Respiratory Syncytial Virus (RSV) Paediatric Hub

 Your GP, nurse or pharmacist will not generally give you a prescription for over the counter medicines for a range of minor health concerns.